helloflask/flask-ckeditor/README.md

 </head>
 ```

+Check the demo application at `examples/codesnippet/`.

 ## Markdown Mode

 Since 0.3.4, the bulit-in CKEditor package included a [Markdown](ckeditor.com/addon/markdown) plugin.
 You can set `CKEDITOR_ENABLE_MARKDOWN` to `True` to eanble Markdown mode.

+Check the demo application at `examples/markdown/`.

 ## Try Examples